eugeneswalker/gitlab-chart/doc/charts/gitlab/gitlab-grafana/index.md

 Grafana dashboards are automatically discovered from the ConfigMaps in the deployed namespace.
 If a ConfigMap has been created with the `gitlab_grafana_dashboard` label set to `true`, then the JSON encoded dashboard in the ConfigMap will be imported into Grafana.
-This mechanism does not allow any updates to the dashboard to be written back to the ConfigMap containing the JSON encoded dashboard.
+This import happens once (when Grafana is restarted) and any changes to the dashboard will not be written back to the ConfigMap.

-The end user may supply their own dashboards utilizing the same mechanism by supplying the `gitlab_grafana_dashboard` label and managing the ConfigMap themselves.
+There are currently no dashboards created when the chart is installed.
+Any user created dashboards can be imported by creating a ConfigMap using the `gitlab_grafana_dashboard` label and managing the ConfigMap themselves.

 ## Datasource Support